spree/spree/guides/content/developer/core/calculators.md

   # Returns the value after performing the required calculation
 end```

 Calculators link to a `calculable` object, which are typically one of `Spree::ShippingMethod`, `Spree::TaxRate`, or `Spree::Promotion::Actions::CreateAdjustment`.
-These three classes use the <%= link_to "`Spree::Core::CalculatedAdjustment`", "#calculated-adjustments" %> module to provide an easy way to calculate adjustments for their objects.
+These three classes use the [`Spree::Core::CalculatedAdjustment`](#calculated-adjustments) module to provide an easy way to calculate adjustments for their objects.

 ## Available Calculators